OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/security-center/security-center-network-recommendations.md

 ---
-title: "Protegendo sua rede na Central de Segurança do Azure | Microsoft Docs"
+title: "aaaProtecting sua rede na Central de segurança do Azure | Microsoft Docs"
 description: "Este documento endereça as recomendações na Central de Segurança do Azure que ajudam a proteger sua rede do Azure e cumprir as políticas de segurança."
 services: security-center
 documentationcenter: na